 Tim's been a professional software developer for over 35 years.
 During his career, he has worked for major companies…

-Let’s see one more interesting questions form this book:
+Let’s see one more interesting questions from this book:

 You have a file with 4 billion 32-bit integers.
 Find an integer that is not in the file.

 With follow-ups like How would you do it if you have an ample amount of RAM?
-What about the case when you have only a few hundred bytes of RAM, but you are allowed to write temporary files?
+What about the case when you have only a few hundred bytes of RAM but are allowed to write temporary files?

 This book also has a sequel called More Programming Pearls: Confessions of a Coder, but that’s not really about programming interviews or algorithm design, nevertheless a good read for any programmer.

 That’s all in this list of top 5 books for Coding or Programming interviews.
 All the papers I have mentioned here are the best of the best, and you can further shortlist depending upon your goals and the companies you are going to interviews.